BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 10 points

-Armour of Gondolin — This is heavy armour.
+Armour of Gondolin â€” This is heavy armour.

 Additionally, whilst wearing the Armour of Gondolin, Monster models may not target Glorfindel with Brutal Power Attacks.

-Asfaloth — Asfaloth is a horse with a Move value of 12" rather than 10".
+Asfaloth â€” Asfaloth is a horse with a Move value of 12" rather than 10".
 Additionally, whilst riding Asfaloth, the rider gains the Fleetfoot special rule.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image108.jpeg)![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image109.jpeg)